tl3049/AutoCheck/README.md

-- **`USAGE`**:

-Automated Checks with GitHub Actions
+## USAGE

-Add the following secrets in your GitHub repository settings:
+- Add the following secrets in your GitHub repository settings: EMAIL_USER, EMAIL_PASS, TO_ADDR, TO_ADDR_2, NAME, URL

-EMAIL_USER

-EMAIL_PASS

-TO_ADDR

-TO_ADDR_2

-NAME

-URL

-The workflow will run automatically on the defined cron schedule.
+- The workflow will run automatically on the defined cron schedule by enabling the GitHub Actions